f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/migration/application-migration-setup-nutanix.rst

 Conclusion:
 --------------
-As mentioned in this document, following steps mentioned above results in migrating from VMware to Nutanix.
+As mentioned in this document, following steps mentioned above results in migration from VMware to Nutanix.